selimslab/selimslab.github.io/_posts/technical/software/2020-2-2-web-security.md

 ## web specific

-1. use HTTPS
+* use HTTPS
-2. don't Allow HTTP Access to Secure Pages
+* don't allow HTTP access to secure pages
-3. parametrize SQL quries to prevent SQL injection
+* parametrize SQL queries to prevent SQL injection
-4.  use 2-factor auth
+* use 2-factor auth
-5.  enforce strong passwords
+* enforce strong passwords
-6.  add exponential delay to repeated login attempts
+* add exponential delay to repeated login attempts
-7.  lock account after repeated failed login attempts
+* lock account after repeated failed login attempts
-8.  use CSRF tokens with forms
+* use CSRF tokens with forms
-9.  set `Content Security Policy` to prevent XSS
+* set `Content Security Policy` to prevent XSS
-10. use `SameSite` header to forbid sending the cookie via cross-origin requests, as an additional CSRF mesaure
+* use `SameSite` header to forbid sending the cookie via cross-origin requests, as an additional CSRF mesaure
-11. prepend cookies with __Secure to prevent them from being overwritten
+* prepend cookies with __Secure to prevent them from being overwritten
-12. set cookies with `Secure` flag to ensure they can only be sent over HTTPS
+* set cookies with `Secure` flag to ensure they can only be sent over HTTPS
-13. set HTTPOnly for cookies that don’t require access from JavaScript
+* set HTTPOnly for cookies that don’t require access from JavaScript
-14. use `Access-Control-Allow-Origin` to manage CORS
+* use `Access-Control-Allow-Origin` to manage CORS
-15. use `integrity` to verify a resource is not modified on the way
+* use `integrity` to verify a resource is not modified on the way
-16. use `X-Frame-Options: DENY`to disallow allow attempts to iframe site (recommended)
+* use `X-Frame-Options: DENY`to disallow allow attempts to iframe site (recommended)

 ## Cross-site request forgery CSRF